phdye/smollm3-openwebui/README.md

 python tomex-installer.py [--wsl <distro-name>]
 ```

-Use `--wsl <distro-name>` to run Open WebUI inside the specified WSL distribution when Docker is unavailable.
+Use `--wsl <distro-name>` to run both Ollama and Open WebUI inside the specified WSL distribution when Docker is unavailable.

 The script can be re-run safely.
 It will skip steps that are already complete.
 Logs are written to `%LOCALAPPDATA%\tomex\logs`.